 Pandit Jawaharlal Nehru's speech of 7 September 1946, given on the All India Radio spelt out the core features of India's foreign policy.
 He stated: 'We propose, as far as possible, to keep away from the power politics of groups, aligned against one another, which have led in the past to world wars and which may again lead to disasters on an even wider scale'.
-He also hoped to have friendly relations with England and greeted the United States and the Soviet Union.
+He also hoped to have friendly relations with England and invited the United States and the Soviet Union to become friends.
 He hoped that the past friendship with China would continue in the future.
-About India's position in Asia he said: 'We are of Asia and the peoples of Asia are nearer and closer to us than others.
-India is so situated that she is the pivot of Western, Southern and South East Asia'.
+About India's position in Asia he said: 'We are of Asia and people of Asia are nearer and closer to us than others.
+India's position is important in terms of Western, Southern and South East Asia'.